 Electoral-Act-administration

 Yes.
-Acceptable recipient action is required by the recipient when the donation cap is exceeded.
+Acceptable recipient action is required by the recipient when the gift cap is exceeded.

-If a donation had been disclosed but is returned for any reason, where the cap is not exceeded, an amendment to the disclosure notice is more appropriate.
+If a gift had been disclosed but is returned for any reason, where the cap is not exceeded, an amendment to the disclosure notice is more appropriate.

 Gifts and gift caps